 While we hope that you will not need the hospitalization documents, we want you to be prepared prior to seeking medical attention and ensure proper communication protocol is followed for a patient with IDD on his/her needs and wishes.
 Please use the buttons below to view/download: (1) a fillable disability form for you to complete and keep with your important papers should you have to go to the Emergency Room or hospital (2) the NYS Department of Health hospital guidance permitting a support person for a patient with I/DD to be at their bedside.
 (3 & 4) a script and other important important information that our friends at SANYS prepared.

-The NYC Department of Education announces new program, Learning Bridges, that provides free child care options for children from 3-K through 8th grades on days when they are scheduled for remote learning.
-If you are interested, please complete this survey at: schools.nyc.gov/learningbridges.
+The Learning Bridges program provides free child care options for children from 3-K through 8th grades on days when they are scheduled for remote learning.

 The Learning Bridges programs will: